magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-26005-unable-to-select-category-in-tree-for-cart-price-rule-conditions.md

 <ins>Actual results</ins>:

-You are not able to select category due to JS error.
+You are not able to select a category due to JS error.

 ## Apply the patch